rezaloo75/konnect/README.md

 In this section, we are going to setup the Runtime Manager aspects of Konnect.
 The goal will be to allow each of the two application teams at ACME Bank, that is the Retail and Investment teams, to have their own Runtime Group (that is a group of Kong Gateways that they control) as a sandbox for deploying their Services, while having a common "Production" Runtime Group that is designated for the deployment of services from both the Retail and Investment teams.

+__Note:__ Runtime Groups will be an Enterprise tier feature only and therefore their usage limited to our Enterprise user base.
+Of this user base, we expect that a single organization will have on average around 6-12 runtime groups and no more than 100 or so at max.

 1 - Let's begin by creating the three Runtime Groups.

 ```sh